 The Otterhound is a hunting dog that’s often mistaken for a basset hound.
 It was bred to go after small mammals like rabbits and squirrels and giant creatures like otters and badgers.
 The Otterhound is a large dog with a dense coat of long hair in various colours such as red or tan, orange and white and white.

-Otterhounds are strong-willed dogs that need plenty of exercise to stay healthy.
+Otterhounds are strong-willed dogs that need plenty of exercises to stay healthy.
 They also drool a lot, so brushing their long coats can be quite a challenge!

 These dogs were bred for hunting waterfowl, especially in the northlands of Italy.
 This breed has a thick coat, usually white, but you might find a few yellow or grey.
 The Spinone is a large dog that stands about 25 inches tall and weighs between 70 and 75 pounds.